ACTR Excellence in Teaching Award for Post-Secondary Instructors

 Recipient of the 2025 ACTR Excellence in Teaching Russian Award for Post-Secondary Instructors: Maria Khotimsky

-The nomination period for 2024-2025 is closed.
-Nominations for 2025-2026 will open in the fall.
+Nominations for 2025-2026 are closed.
+Nominations for 2026-2027 will open in Fall 2026.

 This award offers national recognition to a college or university instructor who demonstrates effective and innovative teaching practices and the ability to serve as an influential advocate for teaching Russian on a regional and/or national basis.
 With this award, we would like to honor an outstanding instructor of the Russian language and culture at the post-secondary college/university level.